EDIpack/EDIpack2.0/doc/edipack2.rst

    :glob:
    :hidden:

-   edipack2/09_greensfunctions
+   edipack/09_greensfunctions

 :ref:`Susceptibilities  <chifunctions>`
 =================================================================

-This part of the |edipack2| code implements the calculation of the impurity susceptibilities in different physical channels: spin, charge, pair and excitonic.
+This part of the |edipack| code implements the calculation of the impurity susceptibilities in different physical channels: spin, charge, pair and excitonic.
 The calculations are performed for :f:var:`ed_mode` =  :code:`normal`.